 Your dog may enjoy watching your fish swim back and forth in their tank like a human.
 While this may be calming for people, it will likely excite your dog.

 If your dog gets excited, curiosity may lead them to jump at, nose, or knock over the tank.
 The easiest way to avoid this issue is to dog-proof your fish tank by keeping it out of your dog’s line of sight.

 Place it somewhere high enough or in an awkward corner so your dog can’t see it.
 If that doesn’t work out, you can also use a blanket or a homemade cardboard cover to block the fish tank from view when you aren’t around to watch it and your dog.

 Tire out your dog

 A tired dog is less likely to cause problems when left alone, including with a fish tank.
 Anyone dealing with an energetic breed or a dog with separation anxiety will be familiar with these techniques.

-Especially in the first few days and weeks after bringing the fish tank home, take your dog for long walks, play with them often, and generally maximize the time you spend together doing active things.
+Especially in the first few days and weeks after bringing the fish tank home, take your dog for long walks, play with them often, and maximize the time you spend together doing activities.
 This will leave your dog too tired while at home alone to get into trouble with your fish tank.